1166 - Cromwell Place

 Kensington and Chelsea

-Cromwell Place in South Kensington comprises five Grade II Listed Victorian terraces.
-Previously in use as office space, the existing buildings are being sensitively refurbished and transformed into shared, interconnected exhibition space.
+Cromwell Place comprises five Grade II Listed Victorian terraces.
+Previously in use as office space, the existing buildings has been sensitively refurbished and transformed into shared, interconnected exhibition space.

 - Beneath the pavilion a double level basement is formed in reinforced concrete using contiguous piled walls to limit movement to the listed buildings.